500+ Spanish Middle Names for 2026 [Charming and Deeply Meaningful]

 • Esteban – Means “crowned one” with royal bearing

-• Ramón – Translates to “wise protector” sagely
+• Ramón – Translates to “wise protector” with sage energy

 • César – Represents “long-haired” with regal history